 - FHWA 3C Planning (PL): FHWA planning funds are distributed to the MassDOT Office of Transportation Planning (OTP), according to an allocation formula established by federal legislation, to carry out the 3C planning process.
 OTP distributes these funds to Massachusetts MPOs according to a formula that is primarily based on the region's road mileage and population.
 The formula was developed by the Massachusetts Association of Regional Planning Agencies (MARPA) and is known as the MARPA formula.
 The FFY 2020 3C PL funding allocation for the Boston region is \$3,813,949, which includes state matching funds.
 The full allocation is programmed in this UPWP. - FTA 3C Planning (§5303): FTA provides 3C planning funds for transit projects to MPOs under Section 5303 of the Federal Transit Act.
 These funds require a local match, are distributed according to an allocation formula, and are administered by MassDOT.
 The FFY 2020 FTA allocation for the Boston region, including a total local match, is \$2,321,502.
-The total amount programmed in this UPWP for studies to be conducted by CTPS, MassDOT, and the Metropolitan Area Planning Council (MAPC) on behalf of the MPO is \$1,799,814 as described below: - MPO FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, programmed in this UPWP for work conducted by the MPO staff is \$1,355,757. - MassDOT FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, allocated to MassDOT for FFY 2020 is \$283,688.
-MassDOT uses these funds to issue a contract to the MPO for transit planning assistance throughout the FFY (the contract is referred to as MassDOT Transit Planning Assistance).
-Of these funds, \$95,832 are programmed in this UPWP. - MAPC FTA 3C Planning (§5303): A portion of the Boston region's FTA allocation also goes to MAPC.
+The total amount programmed in this UPWP for studies to be conducted by CTPS, MassDOT, and the Metropolitan Area Planning Council (MAPC) on behalf of the MPO is \$1,919,814 as described below: - MPO FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, programmed in this UPWP is \$1,475,757.
+Of that amount, \$1,355,757 is FFY 2020 §5303 funds, while \$120,000 is extended FFY 2019 §5303 funds used to support the CTPS Strategic Plan and MPO Operations Plan. - MassDOT FTA 3C Planning (§5303): The total amount of FTA funds, including a local match, allocated to MassDOT for FFY 2020 is \$283,688.
+During the course of this UPWP, this contract is transitioning from operating on an SFY basis to an FFY basis; the total contract amount listed for the MassDOT Transit Planning Assistance includes three months of the SFY 2018 contract and five months of the SFY 2019 contract, in addition to the full FFY 2020 contract.
+The total amount programmed in this UPWP is \$373,520. - MAPC FTA 3C Planning (§5303):A portion of the Boston region's FTA allocation also goes to MAPC.
 MAPC uses these funds to conduct its transit-planning studies programmed through the UPWP.
 The total amount of FTA funds, including a local match, allocated to MAPC for FFY 2020 is \$348,225.